corderogerardo/FSNDProjectOne/README.md

 - Use more functions and OS Python Standard Library.
 - We use python to rename files by cleaning the number on them, so as result we got a secret message.

+### Classes

+- make use of the class Turtle for drawing square and circles.
+-